vtexdocs/dev-portal-content/docs/guides/Integration Guides/tax-service-integration-guide/asynchronous-integration.md

 }
 [/block]

-[block:callout]
-{
-  "type": "warning",
-  "body": "If the system takes too long to review the tax after changes to the cart, it will not be possible to complete the order."
+> ⚠️ If the system takes too long to review the tax after changes to the cart, it will not be possible to complete the order.
-}
-[/block]

 #### Example of order object